Operational quantum theory without predefined time: Introduction

-Quantum theory prescribes probabilities for the outcomes of experiments composed in different configurations.
-This perspective can be made precise in the framework of generalized operational probabilistic theories \cite{Hardy, Barrett, CDP2, Hardy2, DB, MM, CDP, infounit}, which has been shown to successfully formalize the informational structure of quantum theory.
-In its current form, however, this approach is based on the concept of operation with an input and an output system, which assumes a prior notion of time and is asymmetric under time reversal.
-But what is time and what specifies its direction?
-Physical intuition suggests that the fundamental laws of physics should not depend on a preferred direction of time.
-Furthermore, in gravitational scenarios, time is expected to be dynamical and not predefined.
-Is it possible to formulate an operational probabilistic framework for quantum theory without a prior notion of time and understand the emergence of a temporal structure within it?
-In Ref.~\cite{hardyqg}, Hardy proposed a general operational framework for theories with dynamical causal structure, but no concrete quantum formalism with indefinite causal structure has been developed from it so far.
-Recent works have relaxed the assumption of global causal order between quantum operations \cite{chiribella3, OCB}, but they still assume a predefined causal structure locally.
+Quantum theory can be understood as a theory that prescribes probabilities for the outcomes of operations composed in different configurations.
+This perspective can be made precise in the framework of generalized probabilistic theories \cite{Ludwig, Hardy, Barrett, HardyCircuit,CDP2, DB, MM, CDP, Hardy2, infounit}, which provides the operational foundations of concepts such as states, effects, and transformations.
+In its standard form, however, this approach presupposes a definite causal structure and the notion of operation that it is based on assumes a notion of time direction.
+But where does this causal structure come from and what defines time’s direction?
+In the classical theory of general relativity, the causal structure of space-time is a dynamical variable that depends on the distribution of matter and energy.
+In a theory of quantum gravity, the causal structure is also expected to be dynamical and most generally allowed to exist in ‘superpositions’ of different alternatives \cite{hardyqg}.
+Is it possible to formulate an operational paradigm for quantum theory without prior concepts of time and causal structure, which allows such more general possibilities and within which we could understand the causal structure in our familiar regimes from more primitive concepts?